 Inductive Effect on Acidity and Basicity

 Using the inductive effect, we can predict the acidity and basicity of compounds.
-It can be said as a generalisation the electron withdrawing groups (EWG) increase the acidity of a compound and electron donating group decrease the acidity of a compound.
+As a generalisation, it may be said that the electron-withdrawing groups (EWG) increase the acidity of a compound and electron-donating group decrease the acidity of a compound.

 For Example, formic acid ( HCOOH) is more acidic than acetic acid (CH3COOH) due to the +I inductive effect of the methyl group attached to the carboxylic acid group.

 Note: If Ka of acid is high, it is a strong acid, but if PKa of acid is high, it is said to be a weak acid [pka = -log(ka)] Same logic applies to bases.